sailecodes/todo/README.md

       - Restricted routes
         - Must pass a validation layer that verifies the JWT in the http-cookie
       - Further validation
-        - After passing the authentication layer, the POST and PATCH routes must pass todo and query param validations
+        - After passing the authentication layer, the POST and PATCH routes must pass additional validations
-      - 5 routes
+      - 9 routes
         - Get all todos (_GET_, `/api/v1/todos`)
           - Retrieve only the todo items that the user has created
         - Create a todo (_POST_, `/api/v1/todos`)